Competition details

 Who can enter the NPOTY Competition?

-All photographers are encouraged to enter, however staff and immediate families of: the South Australian Museum; Australian Geographic; and people involved in the administration or judging of the Nature Photographer of the Year competition are not eligible to enter.
+All photographers are encouraged to enter, however staff and immediate families of: the South Australian Museum; Australian Geographic; and people involved in the administration of the Nature Photographer of the Year competition are not eligible to enter.

 Is the prize open to photographers who reside outside of Australia?